 Transport and How to get to Alicante

 With Alicante airport being the nearest airport to Benidorm and all the other Costa Blanca resorts, the airport welcomes millions of visitors a year from all over Europe.
-Flying from the UK to Alicante, take around 2h 35m.
-ALC Alicante International Airport, has flights from nearly all major and regional airports in the UK.
+Flights from the UK to Alicante, take around 2h 35m.
+ALC Alicante International Airport, has flights from nearly all major and regional airports.
 The airport is just 12 kilometres from downtown Alicante and has a dedicated bus service that runs on a loop 24 hours a day, 365 days a year, stopping at various points throughout the city.
 Alicante is also part of Spain’s high-speed rail network, with trains from Madrid and Barcelona regularly scheduled.

 Where to stay in Alicante